marcenacp/marcenacp.github.io/content/indexing-in-database.md

 # Sum it up

-Indexes are a must-have in databases as looking up a record can prove costly.
-This is particularly true when you manipulate big amount of data and when you need to join data efficiently.
+Indexes are a must-have in databases.
+Looking up a record can prove costly when you manipulate large amounts of data and when you need to join data efficiently.

 We saw three kinds of indexes: